aymanesouani/curvature_estimation_Rusinkiewicz/README.md

 -Rusinkiewicz

-This code is a deduction of Rusinkiewicz's paper for curvature estimation .
+This script "CalculCurvature.py" is a deduction of Rusinkiewicz's paper for curvature estimation .
 Paper : Estimation of curvatures and their derivatives on triangle Meshes by Rusinkiewicz

 In our case we don't go far to derivatives.